 I am a Licensed Clinical Social Worker specializing in child, adolescent and family therapy.
 I work as a team with families to help resolve conflicts and improve communication.

-My areas of expertise are depression, anxiety, family conflict, self-harming behaviors, and grief - which often stems from unhealthy past relational experiences as well as unprocessed traumatic events or experiences.
+My areas of expertise are depression, anxiety, family conflict, and grief - which often stems from unhealthy past relational experiences as well as unprocessed traumatic events or experiences.